-If you are short of money, check out this site that has complete, professionally laid out plans for people to cheaply make a cat scratching post for their cat.
+If you are short of money, check out this book that has complete, professionally laid out plans for people to cheaply make a cat scratching post for their cat.
 This is a good option, because you get to have free reign with the design, textures and colors of the scratching post.
 Here are some of the scratching posts you can make at home …

 It is a great deal, click here to go to the website: Cat Scratching Post Plans.

 If you would rather just buy a ready made cat scratching post, they are not all that expensive and come in a range of sizes from teeny to huge, massive pieces of furniture.
 Most include toys and a place for kitty to sleep.